cBioPortal/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 # Introduction

 The cBioPortal includes support for Keycloak SAML (Security Assertion Markup Language) authentication.
-This document explains why you might find keycloak SAML authentication useful for storing your user login information outside the cbioportal database.
+This document explains why you might find keycloak SAML authentication useful for storing your user login information outside the cBioPortal database.
 It also shows you how to configure Keycloak to communicate with your instance of cBioPortal.

 Please note that configuring your local instance to use keycloak SAML authentication requires a local/remote keycloak Identity Provider.
 For details on how to set up a keycloak server, please read online document at (https://keycloak.gitbooks.io/documentation/server_installation/index.html) .
-This document focuses mainly on the steps to configure the keyclock for authenticating and authorizing cbioportal users.
+This document focuses mainly on the steps to configure the keycloak for **authenticating** and **authorizing** cBioPortal users.

+## Authorization configuration

+For just the authorization section see: [authorization with keycloak](#authorization-with-keycloak).

 ## Why keycloak?